ESG (Environmental, Social and Governance) considerations play a central role in Harbour’s investment philosophy.

 Summary

 In addition, we will continue to engage companies as any material ESG issues arise, particularly on contentious areas proposed during company AGMs.
-This also includes maintaining our dialogue with companies that we have identified as lagging in an issue such as Board independence, remuneration or ESG disclosure, by constructively working with them in the long term to achieve the best outcomes for shareholders.
+This includes maintaining our dialogue with companies that we have identified as lagging on an issue such as Board independence, remuneration or ESG disclosure, by constructively working with them in the long term to achieve the best outcomes for shareholders.